pyetras/RoboND-Rover-Project/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
 For obstacle detection I've used the algorithm from walkthrough video - all pixels that are not terrain are considered obstacles.
+Furthermore I've reduced the number of pixels used for navigation and mapping to just 10m ahead of the rover.

 For rock detection I've selected pixels with color between (130, 110, 0) and (250, 220, 60) as rocks.
 Additionally I've rejected all pixels that don't have 4 neighbors also considered as rocks - this removed much of the noise and outliers that were often present before I had the color range right.